 Cleanliness and patience is key here to a good installation.
 Clean surface with a mixture of water and isopropyl alcohol to remove any wax and dirt buildup with a clean paper towel (other cleaning agents may have a chemical effect on the vinyl adhesive).
 Use the "hinge" method of vinyl application in the following 5 steps:

 Leaving the release liner on, position the vinyl on the substrate, taking care to measure and align it properly.
-When it’s positioned correctly, apply a hinge using blue painter’s tape or something similar, to affix the graphic in place.
-Your hinge should secure the substrate and the vinyl to the table if possible.
+When it’s positioned correctly, apply a hinge using blue painter’s tape or something similar down its center, to affix the graphic in place.
+Your hinge will secure the graphic in place for the next step.
 Make sure you can apply the vinyl without the substrate shifting underneath as you work.

 With the masked vinyl print secured, lift one side of the vinyl away from the substrate and remove the release liner.
-Peel the masked vinyl and lay it back down on the other half of the graphic.
+Peel the masked vinyl and lay it back down on the other half of the graphic while keeping it from folding on itself and keeping it clean at all times.

 Using scissors, a utility or X-acto knife, carefully cut away the exposed half of the release liner.
 Take a moment to make sure you still have a clean dry surface.
 Bits of dust or release liner fragments left behind can cause "bubbles” under your print.